DerGuru/The-Resonant/New Chapters/01 - Part1/P1-07_Steam_and_Smalltalk.md

 "Obviously."

-They sat like that for a few minutesùquiet, easy.
+They sat like that for a few minutes - quiet, easy.
 The kind of silence that only came after a hundred similar meals.
 Not awkward, not performative.
 Just... known.

 Jason glanced up.
 Lina was staring past him, out the window, her expression soft and distant.
-The yellow light from the streetlamp caught in her dark hair, and for a moment she looked like someone from a paintingùstill, contemplative, unreachable.
+The yellow light from the streetlamp caught in her dark hair, and for a moment she looked like someone from a painting - still, contemplative, unreachable.

 "You ever think about leaving?" he asked before he could stop himself.
 The words came out quieter than intended.